qyjohn/DistributedBenchmark/README.md

 **(1) Installation and Configuration (Master Node)**

 We assume that you will run the Distributed and Parallel Testing Framework on Ubuntu 16.04.
 You need to have a recent version of JDK and RabbitMQ.
 Then you can build the project from source code with the following steps.

 ~~~~
 $ sudo apt-get update
 $ sudo apt-get install openjdk-8-jdk maven rabbitmq-server mysql-server git
-$ sudo apt-get install gcc make libx11-dev libgl1-mesa-dev libxext-dev
+$ sudo apt-get install screen mdadm apache2 gcc make libx11-dev libgl1-mesa-dev libxext-dev
+$ sudo dd if=/dev/zero of=/var/www/html/test.dat count=100 bs=1M
 $ cd ~
 $ git clone https://github.com/qyjohn/DistributedBenchmark
 $ cd DistributedBenchmark